12th Street station (DART)

-The station opened alongside the Silver Line on October 25, 2025, becoming the third infill station on the DART light rail system after Lake Highlands and Hidden Ridge.
+The station opened alongside the Silver Line on October 25, 2025, becoming the third infill station on the DART rail system after Lake Highlands and Hidden Ridge.

 Station

 The station consists of two separate platforms.
 The Silver Line platform, located at ground level at the intersection of 12th Street and K Avenue, features a 313-space parking lot, a passenger drop-off area, and five bus bays.
 The platform has an industrial theme, representing the neighborhood's past.

 The elevated light rail platform is located two blocks west at 1000 12th Street, with a 500 ft long sidewalk connecting the platforms.
-The platform is decorated with a air theme, and its 16 windscreens feature historic photographs of the Douglass Community.
+The platform is decorated with an air theme, and its 16 windscreens feature historic photographs of the Douglass Community.

 History

 The station is located along the Cotton Belt, a 54 mi rail corridor between Fort Worth and Wylie.
 Built in 1871 by the St. Louis Southwestern Railway, the corridor was purchased by DART in 1990 for a potential commuter rail line.

 In 2010, the city of Plano issued a proclamation in support of the commuter rail corridor, which suggested creating a station at 12th Street to serve as the line's eastern terminus.
 The city of Richardson issued a competing proposal with Bush Turnpike station as the terminus.
 DART ultimately chose a plan which included both stations, though neither ended up being the terminus.

 In February 2015, the city of Plano purchased a 2.6-acre tract for the station.
 Construction of the elevated light rail station began on August 26, 2023.

 As the station is located in a historically industrial area, the city of Plano created a comprehensive plan to re-zone and encourage development in the area, dubbed Plano Tomorrow.